awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-model-parallel-support.md

 # Supported Frameworks and AWS Regions<a name="distributed-model-parallel-support"></a>

-Before using the SageMaker model parallel library, check what are the supported ML frameworks and instance types and if there are enough quotas in your AWS account and AWS Region\.
+Before using the SageMaker model parallel library, check the supported frameworks and instance types, and determine if there are enough quotas in your AWS account and AWS Region\.

 ## Supported Frameworks<a name="distributed-model-parallel-supported-frameworks"></a>